MahaSci/UK-Road-Accident-Analysis/README.md

 * Create and understand correlations of different variables of the data set.
 * Generate visualisations of different variables using different libraries in Python.
 * Use correlation heat maps to determine correlations to prove trends on variables.
-* Use Tableau and Power Bi for Dashboarding.
+* Use Tableau, Streamlit and Power Bi for Dashboarding.
 * Use Logistics Regression for predictive analysis

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)